HideakiAtsuyo/Python-Discord-Token-Grabber/README.md

 ## How to compile(SECURED)

-If you don't have modules use install.bat<br>If you have the modules drag and drop the py file on compile.bat
+If you don't have modules use install.bat<br>If you have the modules drag and drop the py file on packer.bat